Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: STACKELBERG GAME-BASED INCENTIVE MECHANISM FOR VEHICULAR METAVERSE

 \subsection{Game Equilibrium Analysis}

-The Stackelberg equilibrium ensures that the utility of the MSP is maximized considering that the workers contribute their computation resource to metaverse services based on the best response.
-This means that the computation resources from the workers maximize their utilities.
-In the proposed scheme, the Stackelberg equilibrium can be expressed as follows.
+The Stackelberg equilibrium makes sure that the utility of the MSP is maximized considering that the workers contribute their computation resource to vehicular metaverse services based on the best response.
+This means that the computing speed strategy of each worker maximize its profit given the strategies of the other workers and the computing reward given by the MSP.
+The Stackelberg equilibrium is expressed as follows.